Chen Dao: Life and career

 Chen Dao was from Runan Commandery (汝南郡), which covers parts of present-day southern Henan.
 He started following the warlord Liu Bei sometime in the 190s when Liu Bei held the appointment of Governor of Yu Province.

 Chen Dao served under the Shu Han state, founded by Liu Bei, during the Three Kingdoms period.
 In the early Jianxing era (223–237) of Liu Shan's reign, he was appointed General Who Attacks the West (征西將軍) and Army Protector (護軍), and awarded the title of a village marquis (亭侯).
 In 226, when the Shu regent Zhuge Liang was preparing to launch a military campaign against Wei (Shu's rival state), he reassigned the general Li Yan to Jiangzhou (江州; in present-day Chongqing) and put him in charge of logistics.
 Chen Dao was ordered to replace Li Yan at his previous post in Yong'an County (永安縣; present-day Fengjie County, Chongqing) near the border between Shu and its ally state Wu.
-Chen must have retired or died by 234 as Deng Zhi was soon stationed there as the new area commander.
+Chen must have retired, or died by 234 as Deng Zhi was soon stationed there as the new area commander.

 Appraisal

-Pei Songzhi, who annotated the Sanguozhi in the 5th century, mentioned that Chen Dao was second to the Shu general Zhao Yun in terms of fame and status, and that he exhibited loyalty and courage throughout his life.
+Chen Shou, who wrote the Records of the Three Kingdoms (Sanguozhi) in the 3rd century, recorded that Chen Dao was second to the Shu general Zhao Yun in terms of fame and status, and that he exhibited loyalty and courage throughout his life.

+Yang Xi, who wrote the Ji Han Fuchen Zan (季漢輔臣贊; pub.
+241), a collection of praises of notable persons who served in the Shu Han state, appraised him as follows: "General Who Attacks the South (征南將軍) was kind and conscientious, General Who Attacks the West (征西將軍; Chen Dao) was loyal and diligent.
+Both were at the time elite warriors and ferocious generals among the illustrious."

-Zhuge Liang, the Shu regent from 223 to 234, mentioned in a letter to his brother Zhuge Jin that Chen Dao was the leader of Liu Bei's White Feathers Tent Guards, (白毦兵) which was one of the most elite units in the Shu army at the time.
+Zhuge Liang, the Shu regent from 223 to 234, mentioned in a letter that his brother Zhuge Jin, commented that the soldiers guarding Baidicheng were not well trained.
+Zhuge Liang reassured him that the one in charge of military affairs was Chen Dao, who previously served as the leader of Liu Bei's bodyguards, the "White Feather Soldiers" (白毦兵), which was one of the most elite units in the Shu army at the time.